Collecting Limited Edition Prints by Blake DeBock

 This approach ensures that every collector acquires part of a clearly defined edition.
 Once an edition is complete, the image is permanently retired.
 It will never be reissued in any other size, material, format, or presentation.

 When Blake signs a photograph as part of a Limited Edition, it represents a permanent commitment.
 That image will not be revisited, expanded, or reproduced in any form beyond its established edition.
+Once an edition sells out, the image is permanently retired.

 This approach preserves the integrity of the work to the highest standard, protects collector confidence, and ensures that each Limited Edition remains exclusive to those who own it.
-This policy applies to every limited edition fine art print released through the Mammoth Lakes gallery, regardless of subject matter or presentation.

 Edition Sizes and Scarcity